kchaudhuri/Machine-Learning/README.md

 # Machine-Learning

-These are few of the projects I have worked on.
+These are my Machine Learning projects, does not include the Deep Learning projects.